khan-22/3DPROG3_PROJECT/README.md

 Visual Studio 2017 comes with integrated CMake support which should make this process fairly simple.

+Please note that you must enable `Visual C++ CMake tools` in the Visual Studio installer for the integrated support!

 * After cloning the repo, open Visual Studio and instead of opening a project, select Open Folder, and navigate to the newly cloned repo.
 * You are now using VS2017 in a CMake environment.
 Some settings will have changed from what you may be used to.
 You should still be able to compile and run as usual.
 The runnable/debugable target should be called `benchmark`.